 Partial display in the ClusterView does not reflect partial completion of the deletion!
 The deletion itself is done by a different part of the program and is totally separate from the ClusterView.
 The ClusterView serves merely as a visualization of the deletion process.

-Why could my deletion only be closed with a warning?
+Why could my deletion only be completed with a warning?

 You may occasionally receive notification that deletion could only be completed with warnings.
 This means that some, but not all, elements marked for deletion were not able to be deleted.